 The law requires that both spouses must complete and notarize a financial affidavit within 45 days of filing a petition for dissolution of marriage.
-This holds true even if both spouses agree on every issue in the divorce.
+This is required even if both spouses agree on every issue.
 This document lists the value of all of your assets and debts and considerable details about your income.
 Having it done early not only reduces the stress of beating the deadline, but it also provides that spouse with an accurate inventory of the marital assets and debts at the critical time of filing.
-Marital assets are those that count towards splitting in half between the spouses (see Property Distribution In Divorce for more information).
-Until you have the facts of your financial affidavits and that of your spouse, no negotiations, settlements or final judgments by a court can occur.
+Marital assets are those that count towards splitting in half between the spouses.
+See Property Distribution In Divorce for more information.

 (2) Compile the Mandatory Disclosure Documents

-Once you have completed your financial affidavit, you should start compiling the following financial documents that verify the numbers you listed in it:
+Once you have completed your financial affidavit, you should start compiling the following mandatory disclosure documents that verify the numbers you listed in it: